 I recently purchased a new gas grill.
 My old one was almost 20 years old and has seen almost 4,000 cookouts.
 Parts for my old gal were hard to find.
 I knew it was time to upgrade.
 One of the things I absolutely wanted was a rotisserie, something I did not have on my other grill.
 I was excited to fire up and make an easy rotisserie chicken for one of my first cooks on the new grill.
 The process was simple, quick, and the end result was absolutely delicious.
 I was so very, very glad I got a rotisserie!

 Of course, you don’t need a gas grill to make this easy rotisserie chicken.
-Charcoal is even better if you want that great smokey flavor.
+Charcoal is even better if you want that great smoky flavor.
 Either way, you’ll love this.
 The chicken turns out incredibly moist, much better than I ever expected.
 And the flavor.
 My goodness.
 The rub has the perfect amount of sweetness.

 Easy Rotisserie Chicken